-- 1 Quick Publish Use this option to include only the files that have been changed since the last publish - 2 Full Publish Always use this option when publishing to Xpress Insight for the first time-additionally it is recommended you use this option when adding a new view, and as the final publish prior to release.
+- 1 Quick Publish Use this option to include only the files that have been changed since the last publish - 2 Full Publish Always use this option when publishing a project to Xpress Insight for the first time.
+Additionally, use this option: - when adding a new view. - for the final publish prior to release.